|

 Why would the Court of Appeals ignore the lower courts failure to take action when the Election Commission ignored my subpoena demanding access to the voting records – especially in light of the recent errors and manipulated voting results with the Micro-Vote System throughout the country?
 The actions of the lower court dismissing my petition on questionable grounds prevented my fundamental right of redress of our most essential legal process (voting).
 In essence the lower court has said this election is non-reviewable by its citizens.
 This is a clear denial of my right to due process.
 Issues sited to the Court of Appeals were:

-THE TRIAL COURT ERRORED BY DISMISSING THE CASE UPON DEFENDANT’S MOTION TO DISMISS FOR IMPROPER PROCESS OF SERVICE.
+THE TRIAL COURT ERRORED BY DISMISSING THE CASE UPON DEFENDANT’S MOTION THAT PLAINTIFF’S PETITION WAS TIME BARRED.
+(TCA 1-3-102) THE TRIAL COURT ERRORED BY DISMISSING THE CASE UPON DEFENDANT’S MOTION TO DISMISS FOR IMPROPER PROCESS OF SERVICE.
 Appellant paid Sheriff for process and instructed the court to serve process in initial petition.

 Authority